RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 2. Program freezes
 3. The "done" for each thread printing more than once

 These issues are caused by 3 unique problems.
-Let's look at the first one first.
+Let's look at the first one first - **Segmentation faults**.
 This is caused by the alarm signal firing at inopportune times.
 Either:

 1. When executing a swapcontext function
 2. In the parent thread, which shouldn't expect sudden yields and so tends to have odd behavior

 While setting the wait time low exacerbates these problems, there's nothing preventing this from happening with long waits except the fact that switches are less frequent, so the errors are harder to find.

 So we need to fix this.

 <a id="org577edb5"></a>

-## Standalone 1: Segmentation Faults Solution
+### Problem 1: Segmentation Faults Solution

 We need to disable (i.e. mask) the alarm signal from occurring when it is unsafe.
 To do that, we'll use code like this - see the appropriate man pages for details:

     sigset_t mask;
     sigemptyset (&mask);